-Does your lead generation and sales process feel… jumbled?
+Does your sales lead generation process feel… jumbled?

 The truth is it doesn’t matter how talented your sales team is.
 If you don’t have a clear and precise process for them to follow, they’re more likely to be unsuccessful in their lead generation.

-Lead generation processes should be clearly laid out, documented, and trained into your sales teams as a set of repeatable steps they can use to convert prospects into customers.
-In fact, one recent study showed B2B companies that do have a defined, formal lead generation process experienced 18% more revenue growth compared to companies that didn’t.
+Lead generation processes should be clearly laid out, documented, and trained in your sales teams as a set of repeatable steps they can use to convert prospects into customers.
+In fact, one recent study showed B2B companies that do have a defined, formal lead generation process and sales lead management experienced 18% more revenue growth compared to companies that didn’t.

 Align your Sales, Marketing, and Product Teams

 Your sales teams should not be working in a silo.
-In order for them to be as effective and efficient with lead generation as possible, your salespeople should be working closely with your marketing and product teams.
+In order for them to be as effective and efficient with sales lead management and generation as possible, your salespeople should be working closely with your marketing and product teams.

 Marketing plays a big role in forming the opinions of your prospects and leads — both before and after interaction with your sales teams.
 It also plays a large role in qualifying leads.

 - 87% of sales and marketing leaders say collaboration between sales and marketing enables critical business growth

 - 94% of top-performing salespeople in a recent survey called the marketing leads they receive either ”excellent” or ”good.”